-Section 2.
-A. Number, Tenure and Qualifications.
-The Board of Directors shall comprise the President, President-Elect, three (3) standing seats reserved for the President of the Young Lawyers Section, President of the North County Section and Immediate Past President of the Corporation, as well as eight (8) additional Directors elected at large by the membership, all of whom shall be voting members of the Board of Directors.
-Four (4) of the at-large Directors shall be elected each year in the manner provided by these Bylaws and shall serve a two (2) year term, commencing with their installation at the Corporation’s Annual Installation Meeting and continuing until their successors have been duly elected and installed in office.
-The election of Directors shall be staggered so that four (4) of the eight (8) at-large Directors are elected every year for a two (2) year term.
-No at-large Director shall serve more than three (3) two-year consecutive terms or seven (7) consecutive years, whichever is greater.
-A former Director may again serve as a Director following the expiration of two (2) years after his or her last serving as Director, regardless of whether that Director’s service is terminated voluntarily or as a result of not being re-elected.
+- A. Number, Tenure, and Qualifications.
+The Board of Directors shall be comprised of the President, President-Elect, eight (8) Directors elected at large by the membership (“Directors”), President of the Young Lawyers Section, President of the North County Section, and Immediate Past President of the Corporation, all of whom shall be voting members of the Board of Directors.
+Four (4) of the Directors shall be elected each year in the manner provided by these Bylaws and shall serve a two (2) year term, commencing with their installation at the Corporation’s Annual Installation Meeting and continuing until their successors have been duly elected and installed in office.
+The election of Directors shall be staggered so that four (4) of the eight (8) Directors are elected every year for a two (2) year term.
+No Director shall serve more than three (3) two-year consecutive terms or seven (7) consecutive years, whichever is greater.
+A former Director may again serve as a director following the expiration of two (2) years after his or her last serving as Director, regardless of whether that Director’s service is terminated voluntarily or as a result of not being re-elected.
 All Directors must be members of the Corporation.

 Section 3.
-Regular Meetings.
-Regular meetings of the Board of Directors shall be held each month unless scheduled otherwise as provided herein.
-The Board of Directors may provide by resolution the time and place for the holding of any regular meeting without other notice and such resolution.
+Regular Board of Director Meetings.
+Regular meetings of the Board of Directors shall be held each month unless determined otherwise by the Board of Directors.

 Section 4.
 Special Meetings.
 Special meetings of the Board of Directors may be called at the request of the President or any two (2) members of the Board.
 The person or persons authorized to call special meetings of the Board may fix any place within the City of West Palm Beach as the place for holding such special meetings of the Board called by them.

 Section 5.
 Notice.
-Notice of any special meeting of the Board of Directors shall be given at least three (3) days prior thereto by written notice delivered personally or sent by mail or telegram to each Director at his business address as shown by the records of the Corporation.
+Notice of any special meeting of the Board of Directors shall be given at least three (3) days prior thereto by written notice delivered personally or sent by mail or electronic mail to each Director at his or her business address as shown by the records of the Corporation.
 If notice is given by mail, such notice shall be deemed delivered when deposited in the United States Mail in a sealed envelope so addressed, with postage thereon prepaid.
-If notice is given by telegram, such notice shall be deemed delivered when the telegram is delivered to the telegraph company.
+If notice is given by electronic mail, such notice shall be deemed delivered when the electronic message is transmitted without error.
 Any Director may waive notice of any meeting.
 The attendance of a Director at any meeting shall constitute waiver of notice of such meeting, notwithstanding the fact that the Director may attend the meeting for the express purpose of objecting to the transaction of any business because the meeting was not properly called or convened.
 Business to be transacted at the meeting need not be specified in the Notice or Waiver of Notice of such meeting unless specifically required by law or these Bylaws.

 Section 6.
 Quorum.
 A majority of the Board of Directors shall constitute a quorum for the transaction of business at any meeting of the Board, but if less than a majority of the Directors is present at the meeting, the majority of the Directors present may adjourn the meeting from time to time without further notice.